-- 1. The bully's behaviour is unacceptable and the bullying must stop. - 2.
-Everything that happens is carefully recorded. - 3.
-The application of sanctions will depend on the individual circumstances of each incident. - 4.
-Revenge is not appropriate for the victim. - 5.
-The school will work with the parents of both the victim and the bully. - 6.
-Support will be available for the victim. - 7.
-Support will be available for the bully to help change his/her behaviour.
+- 1. The perpetrator's behaviour is unacceptable and the bullying must stop. - 2.
+Everything that happens is carefully recorded.

+- 3. The application of sanctions will depend on the individual circumstances of each incident. - 4.
+Revenge is not appropriate for the bullied child. - 5.
+The school will work with the parents of both the children involved. - 6.
+Support will be available for the child being bullied. - 7.
+Support will be available for the child instigating the bullying behaviour to help change his/her behaviour.